Takomochi/surfs_up/README.md

-# Surfs up Analysis
+# Weather Analysis for a Surf Shop

 ## Overview of the statistical analysis
-The client wants information about temperature trends before opening the surf shop.
-Specifically, the client wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+Before opening the surf and ice cream shop, the client wants temperature trends.
+Specifically, the client wants temperature data for June and December in Oahu to determine if the surf and ice cream shop business is sustainable year-round.

 - Task 1 : Determine the Summary Statistics for June
 - Task 2 : Determine the Summary Statistics for December